TianyouDai/QA-LoginPageTestCase/README.md

 # QA-LoginPageTestCase
-The test case is to check that whether inputted email address and password are valid or not for Project QA-LoginPage.
+The following test cases check that whether inputted email address and password are valid or not for Project QA-LoginPage.
 According to requirements, the lengths of email address and password are 2 to 20 characters and 6 to 40 characters, respectively.

 ### Test Case 1 - Verify the user can login successfully with email address and password.